Alice High School: History

-The City of Alice originated from the defunct community of Collins, which was located three miles east.
-Around 1880 the San Antonio and Aransas Pass Railway attempted to build a line through Collins.
-The townspeople did not want to sell their land to the railroad company; consequently, the railroad site was moved three miles west, and in 1883 a depot called Bandana was established at its junction with the Corpus Christi, San Diego and Rio Grande Railway.
-Bandana soon became a thriving cattle-shipping point, and application for a post office was made under the name Kleberg in honor of Robert Justus Kleberg.
-The petition was denied because a town named Kleberg already appeared on the post office list, so residents then chose the name Alice, in honor of Alice Gertrudis King Kleberg, Kleberg's wife and the daughter of Richard King.
-The Alice post office opened for business in 1888, and within a few years the remaining residents of Collins moved to Alice.

-The first school began in 1887 in the attic of the old Sedwick House.
+The City of Alice was named for Alice Gertrudis King Kleberg, Robert Justus Kleberg's wife and the daughter of Richard King.
+The first school began in 1887 in the attic of the old Sedwick House, with Miss Mary Wood as the first teacher, and the first principal was "a Professor Baxter".
+In 1890, the town elected a school board and built a "two-floor, four-room school", adding a fifth room to the school in 1900.
+In 1905, the first brick school building was built at Third and Reynolds Streets."

 In 1930, the Alice School Board contracted to build a school containing thirteen classrooms and a library.
-Classes in this facility first commenced in January 1931 as the new Alice High School located along 3rd Street.
-When Mr. William Adams celebrated his 88th birthday on January 3, 1933, a public announcement, based on unanimous vote of the school board paid homage to Mr. Adams for his many contributions to the city by renaming the school after him.
+Classes first commenced in January 1931 in this new Alice High School, located along 3rd Street.

+In 1933 the school was renamed William Adams High School to honor Judge William Adams, a local rancher and civil servant, to honor his many contributions to the city.
 The School Board voted to change the name of the High School back to Alice High in 1969.
 Construction of Alice High was completed in time for 1970 school year, and the first graduating class was in 1971.
+The old highschool building became William Adams Middle School.

 Academics

 Alice High School is part of the Alice Independent School District, which Met Standards under TEA Assessment and Accountability Division of Performance Reporting ratings as of 2014.
 Alice High School itself Met Standards under the TEA rating system, and earned distinctions in Reading/ELA and Math as of 2014.